top of page

 Is Nature Rx a replacement for medication or therapy?

-No. if you are currently taking medication or going to therapy you should continue to do so.
-Nature Rx programming is intended as a tool to help you manage mental health symptoms and lower stress levels and is not a substitute for medication or therapy.
+No. If you are currently taking medication or going to therapy, you should continue to do so.
+Nature Rx programming is intended as a tool to help you manage mental health symptoms and lower stress levels.
+It is not a substitute for medication or therapy.

 How does Nature Rx work/help?